-- Transfer of Base Year Value for Persons 55 or
+Transfer of Base Year Value for Persons 55 and Older, or for Replacement Due to Calamity

 Persons 55 or older who sell their primary residence, and within two years, buy or build a replacement dwelling of equal or lesser value in the same county may transfer their factored base year value from the original home to the new home.